 Bolivia is the Tibet of the Andes.
 Here, in the dry altiplano, rugged, snow-capped mountains mightily stand year-round guarding the planet’s highest hidden paradise as they have for millennia.
 Here, is where cultures of the past meet the modern world and create the most beautiful juxtaposition and fusion of culture, language, and tradition.
 Here, in southwestern Bolivia, on the Uyuni salt flats, is where we can lose all our senses and watch as the sky is perfectly mirrored on the saline ground and creates the ultimate optical illusion of the sky and the earth colliding, not solely on the horizon, but directly under your feet.

 The Town of Uyuni

 The town of Uyuni, perched 3,700 meters (12,139 ft) in the Andes, is a quaint old trading post.
 It is a sleepy town but one with character.
-To the east the snow-kissed mountains welcome you and to the west the world’s largest Salar, or salt flats, beckon.
+To the east the snow-kissed mountains welcome you and to the west, the world’s largest Salar, or salt flats, beckon.
 Before departing to the salt flats, visit the Uyuni market place.
-For a sleepy town, this market breaks the mold and is the center of life, smells and sounds.
+For a sleepy town, this market breaks the mold and is the center of life, smells, and sounds.
 Get swept up in the whirlwind of spices, meats, indigenous handicrafts, and wares while mingling with the locals who call this otherworldly haven home.
-For early risers, and those looking for a tasty traditional treat, visit the little cart on Potosí and Bolívar in the mornings for some of (arguably) the best Bolivian salteñas (Bolivian empanadas)!
+For early risers, and those looking for a tasty traditional treat, visit Potosí and Bolívar in the mornings for some of (arguably) the best Bolivian salteñas (Bolivian empanadas)!